laursisask/repo-33/examples/thermostat/efr32/README.md

     **Push Button 0**

+        -   _Press and Release_ :

+            -   Decreases temperature by 0.01C depending on current mode.

-        -   _Press and Release_ : Start, or restart, BLE advertisement in fast mode.
+            -   Start, or restart, BLE advertisement in fast mode.
 It will advertise in this mode for 30 seconds.
 The device will then switch to a slower interval advertisement.
                 After 15 minutes, the advertisement stops.

-        -   _Pressed and hold for 6 s_ : Initiates the factory reset of the device.
+        -   _Pressed and hold for 6.5 s_ : Initiates the factory reset of the device.
+            Releasing button within the 0.5-second window cancels initiation of factory reset.
-            Releasing the button within the 6-second window cancels the factory reset procedure. **LEDs** blink in unison when the factory reset procedure is initiated.
+            Releasing the button within the 6-second window post that cancels the factory reset procedure. **LEDs** blink in unison when the factory reset procedure is initiated.

+    **Push Button 1**

+        -   _Press and Release_ : Increases temperature by 0.01C depending on current
+            mode.

+        -   _Pressed and hold for 1 s_ : Toggles the mode of the thermostat.

 *   You can provision and control the Chip device using the python controller, [CHIPTool](https://github.com/project-chip/connectedhomeip/blob/master/examples/chip-tool/README.md)